-Microsoft's SQL Server Data Tools (SSDT) [21] is a development tool, available since 2013, using the Data-Tier Application Framework (DacFx).
+Microsoft's SQL Server Data Tools (SSDT) [22] is a development tool, available since 2013, using the Data-Tier Application Framework (DacFx).
 It facilitates the design and implementation of SQL Server and Azure SQL databases, as well as database source control and incremental deployment, all integrated under the Microsoft Visual Studio development environment.

-A version-controlled database project contains all distinct database objects as individual files, and it must compile - targeting a specific SQL Server (or Azure) database version - before it can be deployed anywhere.
+A version-controlled database project contains all distinct database objects as individual files, and it must compile targeting a specific SQL Server (or Azure) database version - before it can be deployed anywhere.
 Developers can check out individual objects (files) to change as needed or can add new objects using the provided templates.
-Just as one can see the entire schema of a database in SSMS, similarly, anyone can see and browse these objects in Visual Studio.
+Just as one can see the entire schema of a database in SSMS, similarly they can see and browse these objects in Visual Studio, as shown later in the development environment snapshot in Figure 9.
+Here, the main database project (Config.Database) is - like all projects in the bounding solution - subjected to building or compilation.
+As a result, two artifacts are being created: a managed assembly file (.dll) and a data tier application package (.dacpac) file.
+Both are required for actual database deployment, but it is the .dacpac that holds the actual and full database definition.
+It is used by the Microsoft tooling (SqlPackage.exe) employed for incremental deployments (schema updates) against targeted environments.